hubsys-io/hub-faq/README.md

 ## Instalation
 1. Clone this repository
 2. Run `composer install` to install dependencies
-3. Run `npm install && npm run dev` to start the server
+3. Cd into vue folder and run `npm install` to install dependencies
-4. Run `php artisan serve` to start the server
+4. On vue folder run `npm run dev` to compile assets

 ## Projects
 - [ ] FAQ pag